Important: Test the LCD and Digitizer BEFORE Installing in Device:

 Damaged or defective items must be reported within 72 hours of receipt of order.
 Once installation begins, removing the screen protective film and/or applying adhesive will void returns, refunds, and exchanges.

-- Watch a repair video on YouTube prior to attempting any repair.
+- Watch a repair video on YouTube before starting repair.
+Videos »

 - Review how to use tools in tool kit (link above)